yarocruz/yarocruz.github.io/about.md

 permalink: "/about/"
 ---

-I’m a Web Designer, technically a Graphic Designer who specializes in Interactive Design.
-That’s just a fancy way of saying that I know how to use software tools such as Photoshop, Illustrator, InDesign, and can write entry level front-end code with HTML, CSS, and a bit of JavaScript/jQuery.
-To put it simply, I’m a designer who enjoys coding.
+I am many things, and have been many things, but one of the main identities I've gone by is Designer.
+I've called myself a Web Designer, Graphic Designer, Visual Designer, and Interactive Designer.
+Never Ux Designer because that seems to high level to me, and Ui Designer has always seem implicit if you design anything digital and interactive.
+I also like to call myself a Front-End Web Developer.
+These are the roles I have given myself.
+This is a career I'm pursuing.
+This is what I went to school for and got a degree in.
+I'm a Designer and Front-End Developer.

-I’m not quite seasoned in the industry and ~~I’m about to graduate~~ I recently graduated from school, but I'm constantly learning new things.
-Frameworks like Bootstrap, CMS's like Wordpress, SASS, etc. Anything that will help me design better.
-I like tooling.
+More importantly, I'm trying to become a better Front-End Developer.
+I've been focused on learning Web Development and really learning JavaScript.
+It be cool one day to get paid for doing this stuff, but I'll probably keep doing this because it's fun.
+As cliched as it is, I just love making things.

-### Other things that might be interesting
+### Other things that might be interesting about me

 - I'm a decent guitar player.
 I started playing when I was 16 and played in a couple of garage bands.
 Never "made it' in the business, but I still play my acoustic.
 My girlfriend says she loves to hear me play it.
-- I was a computer tech for a while.
+- I was a computer technician for a while.
 Back in the Windows XP days.
 I installed drives and upgraded memories.
 - I'm a Photographer at a water park in Central Florida.
-- I like to read a lot.
+- I love books, music, and movies.

 That's it.
 If you want to checkout my design work go [here.](http://yaroskycruz.com/)